Search by Keyword

 #5 All top end or engine rebuilding work done by Rolling Thunder Cycles is backed by a free overall tighten up.
 This involves an engine oil and oil filter change, (on rebuilt engines), re-tightening of recently assembled parts, and on older models,

 cylinder head bolts, cylinder base nuts and checking and adjustment of carburetor, pushrods and timing (as applicable).
 There is no labor charge for this follow-up procedure.
 As the new engine is run, some gaskets may compress due to heat, and the torque on engine hardware can drop.
 To prevent gasket failure, we ask our customers to return after approximately 250 miles for a preventative service.
 By calling a day in advance, most "tighten-ups" can be done while you wait.
 NOTE* Evolution and Twin-Cam engines do not require any re-torque of engine components.
-If you are assembling rebuilt parts yourself, please refer to your service manual for proper torque values or call your local Rolling Thunder Cycles expert.
+If you are assembling rebuilt parts yourself, please refer to your service manual for proper torque values or call your local Rolling Thunder Cycles experts.

 The above suggestions sound good and normally work, but there is no sure-fire way to insure proper break-in.
 The uses of good assembly habits and common sense, with an understanding of what is happening are your best tools for proper break-in.